leangjia/blender_docs/manual/editors/3dview/navigate/regions.rst

                Clear: :kbd:`Ctrl-Alt-B`

 When using :ref:`rendered shading <view3d-viewport-shading>` mode,
-it can be quite slow to render the entire 3D View.
+it can be quite slow to render the entire 3D Viewport.
 To fix this, you can define a subregion to render just a portion of the viewport instead of the entire viewport.
 This can be very useful for reducing render times for quick previews on an area of interest.